ivos/specalive/blueprint/examples/SalesSystem.md

 	> Use `embedded list items` to specify **fields** of the form.

-	- name (text)
+	- Name (text)

-	> A field specification starts with the **code** of the field.
+	> A field specification starts with the **label** of the field.
 	>
 	> Use parentheses to specify the **type** of the field.
 The supported types are:
 	>
 	> - `text`: plain text field
 	> - `password`: text field with the value hidden
-	> - `number`: a text field allowing numerical input
-	> - `date`: a text field allowing date input
+	> - `date`: a text field aiding the user to enter a date value (possibly using a date-picker)
-	> - `time`: a text field allowing time input
+	> - `time`: a text field aiding the user to enter a time value (possibly using a time-picker)
 	> - `checkbox`: a checkbox field, boolean value
 	> - `select`: a dropdown / combobox field that lets the user select a single value from a list of available values
 	> - `radios`: list of radio buttons to select a single value from a list of fixed values
-	> - `multi-select`: a dropdown / combobox field that lets the user select multiple values from a list of available values
+	> - `multiSelect`: a dropdown / combobox field that lets the user select multiple values from a list of available values
 	> - `checkboxes`: list of checkboxes to select multiple values from a list of fixed values
 	>
-	> The `text` type is default, so it can actually be omitted in the _name_ field specification above.
+	> The `text` type is default, so it can actually be omitted in the _Name_ field specification above.

-	- ean - EAN
+	- EAN

-		> By default, the **field label** is derived from its code automatically.
-		> You can however specify a custom label after dash.

-	- status: Active, Disabled (select)
+	- Status: Active, Disabled (select)

 		> Specify the value of the field after a colon.
 		> Multiple values can be specified by separating them with a comma.